-The holders of Class A ordinary shares are entitled to receive dividends subject to approval by the board of directors.
-The holders of Class B ordinary shares do not have any rights to receive dividends; however the RP Holdings Class B Interests are entitled to dividends and distributions from RP Holdings, our consolidated subsidiary.
-In the year ended December 31, 2021, we declared and paid four quarterly cash dividends of \$0.17 per Class A ordinary share for an aggregate amount of \$285.2 million to holders of our Class A ordinary shares.
+The holders of Class A ordinary shares are entitled to receive dividends subject to approval by our board of directors.
+The holders of Class B ordinary shares do not have any rights to receive dividends; however, RP Holdings Class B Interests are entitled to dividends and distributions from RP Holdings.
+During 2022, we declared and paid four quarterly cash dividends of \$0.19 per Class A ordinary share for an aggregate amount of \$333.3 million to holders of our Class A ordinary shares.